bubunyo/config-watcher/README.md

     }
 }()

-// or watch for the same key are multiple places, by calling watch with the same
+// or watch for the same key at multiple places, by calling watch with the same
 // key multiple times

-// Finally Close the watcher when shutting down err := watcher.Close() if err != nil ...
+// Finally, close the watcher when shutting down err := watcher.Close() if err != nil ...
 ```